GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ```

 ### Install Using Group Policy Objects
-You can add the COMMON Root CA certificate to the Trusted Root Certificate Authorities using group policy objects.
+You can add the Federal Common Policy Root CA certificate to the **Trusted Root Certificate Authorities** using group policy objects.

 Microsoft TechNet articles and other online resources offer the procedures for setting up group policy objects.
 Additional information:

 - You must have Enterprise Administrator privileges
-- You can set up the group policy object from a Domain Controller (or other approaches you use in your agency)
+- You can set up a group policy object from a Domain Controller (or other approaches you use in your agency)
 - You may need to use multiple group policy objects to apply the configurations to all workstations in all groups and containers
 - Settings are under `Computer Configuration\Policies\Windows Settings\Security Settings\Public Key Policies\`
 - Import the `fcpca.crt` into **Trusted Root Certification Authorities**

 ### Install Using Certutil in Enterprise Trust Store
-You can add the COMMON Root CA certificate to the **Enterprise Trust Store** or the **Trusted Roots Store** using _certutil_.
+You can add the Federal Common Policy Root CA certificate to the **Enterprise Trust Store** or the **Trusted Roots Store** using _certutil_.
 Additional information:

 - You must have Enterprise Administrator privileges
 - You can run _certutil_ from a Domain Controller